stonedleaf/paymaya-checkout-laraplate/README.md

 Afterwards, make sure you point the `webhook_routes` setting in `config/paymaya.php` to the correct routes.

-For webhook controller reference, you may check `Stonedleaf\PaymayaLaravel\Http\Controllers\WebhookController.php`
+For webhook controller reference, you may check `Stonedleaf\PaymayaCheckoutLaraplate\Http\Controllers\WebhookController.php`

+## Examples

+< under construction >

+For API, you may checkout `Stonedleaf\PaymayaCheckoutLaraplate\CheckoutBuilder.php`

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.